minkymorgan/deap-er/docs/source/tutorials/creating_individuals.rst

 Fitness
 -------

-Fitness represents the capability of an individual to survive in a given environment.
+Fitness represents the suitability of the solution values of an individual for the given problem.
+Individuals with higher fitness have solutions which represent better solutions to the problem.

 :class:`~deap_er.base.Fitness` types are created with the :mod:`~deap_er.creator` module and require their *weights* attribute to be set in order to be functional.
 The *weights* attribute is a sequence of either positive or negative